 Audrey is back with some words of wisdom on a far out band from Japan.
 Dig it.

-If you didn’t notice from Culture Fusion correspondent Jonathan Brodsky’s last review, a lot of fucking weird music comes from Japan.
+A lot of feird music comes from Japan.
 Thinking about this has inspired me to write about one of my favorite groups to come out of Nihon.
 What I’m reviewing today is going to look pretty tame compared to the ridiculousness that is the Gerogerigegege, but bear with me: this is still pretty weird, especially considering when the band began creating records.
 Les Rallizes Dénudés may not have recorded themselves shitting their pants (at least, not that I know of…) or masturbated on stage, but I promise that this is worth your time if you like avant-garde music.

 Are you still there?
 Good.
 Les Rallizes Dénudés (a linguistic mash-up of Japanese and French that translates to ‘they who are fucked up and naked’) formed as a concrete entity in 1967, its members originally bound together as an avant-garde musical theatre troupe.
 The band was led by the incredible guitarist and vocalist Takashi Mizutani.
 LRD became infamous in Japan for their intense, visual live performances and extreme leftist politics.
 In 1970, they became even more infamous when one of the members decided it’d be a good idea to hijack a plane.